adutt1010/cse15l-lab-reports/report3.md

 grep -r "pattern" directory > output.txt
 These are some additional ways to use -r with grep to tailor your recursive search to specific needs or constraints.
 The -r option is quite versatile and can be combined with other options to customize your search as required.
 ```
+- **Implementaion**: I used the `--inlcude` one that ChatGPT suggested and altered the elements to work for the files in my directory.